Vipul-sharma119/Constant-Product-AMM/README.md

-# Constant Product AMM – Simple Uniswap Clone in Solidity
+# Constant Product AMM – in Solidity

 This project is a simple version of how **Uniswap** works.
 It's a smart contract written in **Solidity** that lets you: